-In 2016 Perfect Privacy was among the first VPNs to ofter a customizable filter to block advertisements, trackers, and even malware, phishing, and social media domains.
-This feature is called the TrackStop filter and it goes above and beyond other VPN ad blockers.
+In 2016, Perfect Privacy was one of the first VPNs to offer a customizable filter to block advertisements, trackers, and even malware, phishing, and social media domains.
+This feature is called the TrackStop filter and it goes beyond most other VPN ad blockers.
 Once again, various VPNs have followed Perfect Privacy’s lead with this feature as well.

 The Perfect Privacy team is on the cutting edge of privacy technology.
-They have been continuously developing their no logs VPN service since 2008 and are one of the most established providers in the industry.
-They have earned high praise from the tech community with an excellent reputation.
+They have been continuously developing their no-logs VPN service since 2008 and are one of the more established providers in the industry.

 - Multi-hop VPN chains, up to 4 servers (self-configurable)